 Tuition fees are payable for most courses.
+A list of the most recent course fees can be found here.

 Tuition fees are due and payable as detailed on the invoice that will be issued shortly after registration.
 There are payment instalment programmes available.
 In the event that you leave your course part way through the year an adjustment will be made to your fees invoice in accordance with our fee liability dates.